Skip to main content

 Industry Collaboration

-NOAA and NASA will work with industry partners to develop the instruments and spacecraft that will deliver the recommended observations.
+NOAA and NASA are working with industry partners to develop the instruments and spacecraft that will deliver the recommended observations.

 The information on this page is subject to change as the GeoXO program develops.